Entanglement structure for finite system under dual-unitary dynamics: Bipartite Entanglement Generation

 \subsection{Role of Entangling Power}

 The correlation between entanglement velocity and mixing rate of the system implies that entanglement generation is an inherent feature of ergodic dynamics.
-Here entangling power $e_P(U)$ plays a crucial role, as it already influences the mixing rate as seen in Eq. \ref{fudge_equation}, and it is also known to lower bound the entanglement growth in a brickwall circuit $\mathbb{U}$ \cite{Dual_Dynamics_Foligno}.
-The same type of lower bound appears for our setup as well, and upon calculation we shall see the role of entangling power.
+Here entangling power $e_P(\hat{U})$ plays a crucial role, as it already influences the mixing rate as seen in Eq. \ref{fudge_equation}, and it is also known to lower bound the average entanglement growth in a brickwall circuit $\mathbb{U}$ \cite{Dual_Dynamics_Foligno}.
+A similar lower bound appears for our Floquet setup as well, and upon calculation we shall see the role of entangling power.
+Although the calculations are exact for the model considered in \cite{Dual_Dynamics_Foligno}, our analysis is a close approximation which agree quite well for all time steps we could evaluate computationally (see Appendix \ref{appendix_entanglement_velocity}).

-Taking $U'$ as the building block of the circuit along with the local random unitaries we use the folded tensor notation to describe $\mathbb{E}_{u,v}\tr((C_{\kappa_t}C^{\dagger}_{\kappa_t})^2)$ as $\mathcal{P}_{\kappa_t}$ given here for $\kappa_t = 4$ as:
+Taking $\hat{U}'$ as the building block of the circuit along with the local random unitaries we use the folded tensor notation to describe $\mathbb{E}_{u,v}\tr((C_{\kappa_t}C^{\dagger}_{\kappa_t})^2)$ as $\mathcal{P}_{\kappa_t}$ given here for $\kappa_t = 4$ as:

 where we have the averaged gate:

 Here $\otimes_r$ denotes the tensor product over copies of $U'$ and ${U'}^*$ stacked over each other, obtained on folding the diagram $\tr((C_{\kappa_t}C^{\dagger}_{\kappa_t})^2)$ and $P$ denotes the projector operator arising out of averaging over haar random unitaries.
 The states $\ket{\circlew}$ and $\ket{\squarew}$ are given as: